jadecobra/python_tdd_exercises/source/classes.rst

        def __init__(self):
            pass

-  and the terminal responds witha :doc:`TypeError`
+  and the terminal responds with a :doc:`TypeError`

   .. code-block:: python